nikop/steam-help/faqs/Uninstall Steam.md

 If all of the above options fail to assist you in uninstalling Steam, you can still remove your Steam files and registry entries manually.

-[section style=important]For Mac OS uninstall instructions, please see the [Removing and Reinstalling Steam on a Mac](https://help.steampowered.com/en/faqs/view/30EB-87BF-531F-512D) page.[/section]
+For Mac OS uninstall instructions, please see the [Removing and Reinstalling Steam on a Mac](https://help.steampowered.com/en/faqs/view/30EB-87BF-531F-512D) page.

 #### Manually Removing Steam
-[section style=warning] ### Warning:
+  ### Warning:
 Dealing with your registry requires extreme care.
 Do not delete anything in your Windows registry that you are unsure about.
-For this reason, we suggest you only use this option as a last resort.[/section]
+For this reason, we suggest you only use this option as a last resort.
 * Exit Steam.
 * Navigate to your Steam directory.
 (Typically **C:\Program Files (x86)\Steam**)
 * If you wish to save your game files for a future installation of Steam, copy your **steamapps** folder outside of your Steam directory.